abajwa-hw/single-view-demo/README.md

 ## Hive streaming demo
-This demo is part of a ' Interactive Query with Apache Hive' webinar.
+This demo is part of a 'Interactive Query with Apache Hive' webinar.

 The webinar recording and slides are available at http://hortonworks.com/partners/learn

 #### Demo overview

-1. Scoop - import personal data of users from MySql into Hive ORCH table
+1. Scoop - import personal data of users from MySql into Hive ORC table
 2. Flume - import browsing history of users into Hive ORC table ie userid,webpage,timestamp
 3. Storm - import tweets for those 400 users into Hive ORC table
 4. Run Hive queries